-Astronauts bring moon rocks back to their children, kindergarten teachers get hugs, and Broadway stars get showered with flowers.
-And while those may all be valuable perks, each group may feel a slight envy for MBAs in finance, who enjoy the best perk of all — expertise in planning for their own financial future and retirement.
+Astronauts bring moon rocks back to their children, kindergarten teachers get hugs and Broadway stars get showered with flowers.
+While those may all be valuable perks, each group may feel envious of professionals with a Master of Business Administration (MBA) in finance.
+These finance pros enjoy what may be the best perk of all — expertise in planning for their own financial future and retirement.

-Students in the Texas A&M University-Corpus Christi Online Master of Business Administration with a Concentration in Finance study finance extensively.
+Students in the Texas A&M University-Corpus Christi (TAMU-CC) online MBA with a Concentration in Finance program study financial topics extensively.
 In addition to a core business curriculum, the program offers Multinational Finance, Investment & Portfolio Theory, and Financial Markets & Institutions courses.
-Perhaps the most valuable finance concentration course, Personal Financial Planning offers long-term professional and personal benefits.
+Perhaps the most valuable finance concentration course is Personal Financial Planning, offering long-term professional and personal benefits.

-• Cash, debt and savings management.
+- Cash, debt and savings management

-• Insurance and risk management.
+- Insurance and risk management

-• Retirement and estate planning.
+- Retirement and estate planning

 Cash, Debt and Savings Management